-[5] The usefulness of Foucault's models for defining and understanding the contemporary nature of authority in schools is the subject of some academic debate (see, for example, Covaleskie 2004 and McDonough 2004) and gives rise to examination of the ways in which such authority is constructed between students, faculty and society.
-This is mirrored in more popular debate not only among practitioners, but also in the wider world, where the nature and efficacy of authority in schools appears as a burgeoning moral panic.
-[6] In the UK school discipline makes frequent appearances in news headlines; Internet news searches suggest that this is the case across Western cultures.[1]
-The proposed solutions to this crisis fall into two clear camps: either the advocation of what are commonly called positive behaviour programmes, which in their attempts to make student behaviour self-regulated could be described as disciplinary, or calls for hard sanctions and zero tolerance led and enforced by a strong head, which could be described as sovereign.
+- [4] The usefulness of Foucault's models for defining and understanding the contemporary nature of authority in schools is the subject of some academic debate (see, for example, Covaleskie 2004 and Mc Donough 2004) and gives rise to examination of the ways in which such authority is constructed between students, faculty and society.
+This is mirrored in more popular debate not only among practitioners, but also in the wider world, where the nature and efficacy of authority in schools appears as a burgeoning moral panic. - [5] In the UK school discipline makes frequent appearances in news headlines; Internet news searches suggest that this is the case across Western cultures.
+[11] The proposed solutions to this crisis fall into two clear camps: either the avocation of what are commonly called positive behaviour programmes, which in their attempts to make student behaviour self-regulated could be described as disciplinary in character, or calls for hard sanctions and zero tolerance led and enforced by a strong head, which could be described as sovereign.
 Recent trends towards stringent discipline policies can be characterised as reactionary in that they reverse not only liberal-humanistic approaches developed in schools in the latter half of the 20th Century, but also the historical development in the nature of authority and punishment observed by Foucault.
-Such trends in themselves suggest an illogically pre-modern response to perceived post-modern threats to schools, which are, in their construction of social and curricular knowledge, modernist.
-In other words, in an age of growing uncertainty the response is to insist ever more strongly yet ever more vainly, on the certainties of the past.

-[7] These same trends are mirrored at Sunnydale High in the roles of Principal Flutie and his successor, Snyder.
+Such trends in themselves suggest an illogically pre-modern response to perceived post-modern threats to schools, which are, in their construction of social and curricular knowledge, modernist. - [6] These same trends are mirrored at Sunnydale High in the roles of Principal Flutie and his successor, Snyder.
 The first model I consider is that adopted by Principal Flutie.
 His leadership style seems at first to reflect some features of disciplinary authority: On first meeting Buffy, he tells her that 'the kids here are free to call me Bob' (Buffy 1001).
 His use of the pronoun 'we' characterises almost all his exchanges with students, and suggests equality, shared priorities.
 But this initial encounter is telling in that it exposes as a myth the notion of communication between faculty and students on a basis of equality: Flutie appears less than comfortable with the idea of being called by his first name when Buffy tries it, and reveals that, in fact, students do not do so anyway.
 This indicates understanding on both parts that the principal holds the power.
 Furthermore, when he tells Buffy: 'We want to service your needs, and help you to respect our needs.
 And if your needs and our needs don't mesh...' his use of the word 'needs' is euphemistic, the threat at the end implicit: If she doesn't conform to the rules, she'll be expelled.
 Although more sympathetically portrayed than Snyder, who openly threatens: 'Just give me a reason to kick you out, Summers' (Buffy 2021), from the outset we can see that Flutie's wielding of authority is less than self-aware.
 Buffy's subsequent encounter with Flutie in the same episode (when she tries to leave the premises on an apocalypse-averting mission) repeats many of these features -his use of the first person plural pronoun, a veiled threat of expulsion - and here they are underlined by the symbolic locking of the gate, imprisoning Buffy within school codes which actively work against her more informed priorities.